antlr-ng/antlr-ng/src/default-target-generators/README.md

 - (Base)Visitor interface and base class (.h)

 The generated code is compatible with the current C++ ANTLR4 runtime.

+### CsharpTargetGenerator

+The C# target generator produces C# code from ANTLR4 grammars.
+It generates:

+- Parser files (.cs)
+- Lexer files (.cs)
+- (Base)Listener interface and base class (.cs)
+- (Base)Visitor interface and base class (.cs)

+The generated code is compatible with the current C# ANTLR4 runtime.

 ## Template Files